Dr Rianne Wilschut

 Dr Rianne Wilschut is a Brisbane-based clarinettist, educator, and clinician.

-Born and educated in The Netherlands, Rianne obtained a Post-Graduate Chamber Music Diploma and a Masters in Advanced Performance, studying with Walter Boeykens and Nancy Braithwaite in Rotterdam, and a Bachelor in Clarinet Performance and Teaching under Oscar Ramspek in Zwolle.
+Born and educated in The Netherlands, Rianne obtained a Post-Graduate Chamber Music Diploma and a Masters in Advanced Performance in Rotterdam, studying with Walter Boeykens and Nancy Braithwaite, and a Bachelor in Clarinet Performance and Teaching under Oscar Ramspek in Zwolle.
+An experienced and passionate educator, Rianne has taught at a variety of independent primary, secondary, and tertiary institutions in Victoria and Queensland.